fraiseql/jsonb_ivm/README.md

 **High-performance PostgreSQL extension for intelligent partial updates of JSONB in CQRS architectures.**

-> ⚠️ **Alpha Release**: This is v0.2.0.
-Performance optimizations added (SIMD + batch operations).
+> ⚠️ **Alpha Release**: This is v0.3.0. pg_tview integration helpers added (complete CRUD support).
 Not recommended for production use yet.

 ---